Public Affairs: Online Master's Degree

 - Résumé or CV demonstrating more than three years of progressively responsible experience related to public affairs.

 - Three letters of recommendation.
 In the online application, you will need to supply names and contact details of three people who can attest to your professional competence, academic preparation and potential for graduate work.
-Graduate Studies will contact your references with instructions regarding the letters.
+The Graduate School will contact your references with instructions regarding the letters.

 Complete the online application